bylexus/gphotos-sync/README.md

 Filter by date.
 The date is either a full date representing a specific day, or a part of it: So `2023` will sync the whole year, while `2023-04` will sync only April, 2023.

+## Limitations

+* Downloaded photos include the original EXIF data, EXCEPT the location data: This seems to be a Google Photos API limitation, officially enforced by Google.
+  To this moment, there seems to be no solution around that.

 ## Notes

 * This tool is in an early experimental stage.
 Do NOT expect it to work flawlessly.